 - 2 eggs, lightly beaten

-- 3/4 cup buttermilk (or 2 1/4 teaspoons white or apple cider vinegar plus choice of milk to make 3/4 cup; allow to sit a few minutes before stirring into batter)
+- 3/4 cup buttermilk (or 2 1/4 teaspoons white or apple cider vinegar plus milk of choice–dairy-free if needed–to make 3/4 cup; allow to sit a few minutes before stirring into batter)

 - 1 cup plus 2 tablespoons all-purpose gluten-free baking flour (I tested these muffins with Bob’s Red Mill’s 1-to-1 and my Homemade Blend